Protecting life and preventing injury in buildings in the event of fire is vital.

 The owner of a building, or the owner's agent, needs to provide to the Council a completed fire safety statement, inclusive of the fire safety schedule each year where an essential fire safety measure applies.
 A copy of the statement also needs to be given to the Fire Commissioner, and also displayed in the building in a prominent position.

-The outcomes vary from fines to prosecution.
+The building owner needs to submit an AFSS by its due date (see report above for your due date).
+If not, then the outcomes vary from fines to prosecution.
 Furthermore, Council can issue Penalty Infringement Notices (PIN) for numerous fire safety offences, to owners/Corporations, and the amounts vary, a few examples are:

-- Owner fails to give Annual Fire Safety Statement within 4 weeks or more $4000.
+- Owner fails to give AFSS within 4 weeks or more $4000.

-For any further information on Fire Safety Measures, please contact Building Surveyors; or the Council Fire Safety Officer on 9936 8100 Monday to Friday, 9.30am - 11am.
+For any information on fire safety measures, please contact a Building Surveyor; or the Council Fire Safety Officer on 9936 8100 Monday to Friday, 9.30am - 11am.